 - ½ cup seedless raspberry jam

 - Using a stand mixer fitted with a paddle attachment, cream together softened butter with granulated sugar until light and fluffy.
-Add in the egg and vanilla, mix on low until fully incorporated.
-On low speed, add in flour mixture and mix until just combined.
-Dough will be very soft.
+Add in the egg and vanilla, and mix on low until fully incorporated.
+On low speed, add in the flour mixture and mix until just combined.
+The dough will be very soft.

 - Divide dough into 2 pieces and press the dough into small disks about 1 inch thick.
 Wrap each disk tightly in plastic wrap.
 Refrigerate for 2 hours and until very firm.